 ➔ Do I have a professional photo?
 While everyone loves to hear about your love for animals in group chats, it is best practice to keep photos to a simple headshot of yourself.
 Remember, you’re accessing the Network to meet Clients and it’s important to appear professional as you begin to speak with potential Clients.

-Given the complexity of running an online marketplace and permitting access to Freelancers and Clients from all over the world, it is critical that everyone can always get in touch with one another.
+Given the complexity of running an online marketplace and permitting access to Freelancers and Clients from all over the world, it is critical that everyone can get in touch with one another.
 Below are the best practice communication channels for Freelancers working through the FreeeUp Marketplace.

 ➔ A working Skype account.
 As mentioned above, Skype is one of the most commonly used communication channels for FreeeUp and Clients.

-➔ MailChimp.
+➔ Newsletter.
 It is best practice to join and stay on the FreeeUp Marketplace weekly newsletter campaigns.
 Each newsletter provides further best practices, updates about the FreeeUp marketplace, and information about new tickets that are being submitted by Clients.

-While offering services through the FreeeUp Marketplace, you can tap into the FreeeUp team as you are getting introduced to new Clients and growing your freelance business.
+While offering services through the FreeeUp Marketplace, you can tap into the FreeeUp internal team as you are getting introduced to new Clients and growing your freelance business.
 Below are best practices for communicating with the FreeeUp Marketplace.

 ➔ Communicate.
 It’s normal that you’ll be contacted about new projects available with the opportunity to be introduced to potential clients.
 It’s best practice to communicate with the representative that reaches out to you as quickly as possible so you can be the first to speak with the potential client and possibly land the new project.